 The last construct that may affect working memory or fluid intelligence is expertise.
-Chi(1982) describe expertise as having an abundance of knowledge and having skill to apply that knowledge.
+Chi and colleagues (1982) describe expertise as having an abundance of knowledge and having skill to apply that knowledge.
 The authors argue that having this knowledge and skill plays a large part in intelligence as a whole.
 Because participants are able to recall their skill better and faster, they are perceived as more intelligent.
 This effect has been demonstrated primarily with the skillsets of chess (Chase & Simon, 1973) and physics (Chi et al., 1981).

 In Chase and Simon’s (1973) study on chess and memory, they had three classes of participants who played chess.
 From highest to lowest skillset they were: master, Class A player, and beginner.
 The way the authors decided to study working memory was to isolate “chunks” that would then be encoded by the participant.
 These chunks were created by having a chess position set up having one of 28 variations.
 Chunks refer to Miller (1956) and his “magical number” 7.
 During the memory task the players were asked to recall different chess positions from memory (Chase & Simon, 1973).
 The experimental design included two chess boards that were placed in front of the participant.
 These boards were recreated two ways.
 The first position presented to the participants, were played games that were arranged in the middle of a match and the second was from randomly placing the pieces on the board.
 The participant was told to examine the preset board for five seconds and recall the as much as they could remember on the full set board in front of them.
 The participant was able to repeat memorizing and recalling the board layout until they recalled the original set perfectly.
 It took those in the master class less trials than the Class A players and beginners to recreate the middle of the match positions.
 Those in the “master” class could encode the preset chess boards and recreate their model in less trials than the other two groups of participants, because they had more expertise playing chess.
 This finding suggests that the expertise influenced the results based off the position being a playable game or not.

-Chi (1981) looked at the same idea of expertise, but with those in the field of physics.
+Chi and colleagues (1981) looked at the same idea of expertise, but examined it with those in the field of physics.
 For their categories of participants, they used PhD students in the physics department (experts) and undergraduates who had only completed one semester of a physics course (novices).
 They were given 24 problems to group together by the how the solution to the problem was to be found.
 All participants were interviewed after they separated the problems to their respective categories to see how they reasoned why that problem fits with the category they chose.
 They determined that the experts sorted by the laws of physics, and the novices sorted by surface structures.
 These surface structures refer to objects, terms, or configurations of the problem presented.